aslze/minirender/README.md

-# minirender
+# minirender #

-A simple software rasterizer for 3D meshes
+A useless simple software rasterizer for 3D meshes using a z-buffer.